Variococeles and Male Infertility

 Physical Exam

 With the man standing, the doctor palpates the spermatic cord structures above the testicles in the scrotum, to feel for dilation of the veins.
-Then the man is typically asked to perform a Valsalva maneuver (it’s usually done by closing the mouth and pinching the nose shut, then trying to exhale), which increases the pressure in his abdominal area.
+During the exam the man can be asked to perform a Valsalva maneuver (it’s usually done by closing the mouth and pinching the nose shut, then trying to exhale), which increases the pressure in his abdominal area.
 If a varicocele is present, this increase in abdominal pressure can typically be felt as an “impulse” or bump against the examiner’s fingers, which are around the scrotal veins.
+[Clavijo, RI.
+FertSteril 2017]

 (It is worth noting that every so often, a man can feel light-headed during the scrotal evaluation.
 This is due to a vasovagal response—essentially, the parasympathetic nerves in the scrotum are activated, causing the veins in the legs to dilate and blood to pool there.
 If this occurs, the exam should be stopped and the man should lie down.
 A drink of water and a damp, cold towel on the head often help.)